AmadorNoguezLab/Zymo-Oxygen/README.md

 The folders Alongside Proteomics, Alongside Transcriptomics, Alongside Extracellular, and For IDP/DMADP contain the raw data from four seperate iterations of the two-hour oxygen exposure time-course, as described in Materials and Methods subsection "Two-hour oxygen exposure time-course".
 Each folder contains:
 1) An excel file containing the growth curve for that iteration - suffix "growth_curve"
-2) A tab-delimited file containing chosen OD correction factors for each sample based on the growth curves - suffix "OD"
+2) A tab-delimited file containing chosen OD correction factors for each sample based on the growth curves - prefix "OD"
 3) And a tab-delimited file with extracted signal intensites for each metabolite - suffix "metabolites"
 4) A folder titled Maven Files containing the mzxml files used to visualize metabolite peaks and extract signal intensity values using MAVEN (the folder For IDP-DMAPD has two sets - one with the complete scan and one with the suffix "IPP" that only scans for HMBDP and IDP/DMADP)